svylabs/stablebase/README.md

 # Disclaimer

-- The protocol is immutable, with no one controlling the code once deployed.
+- **[Immutable with no governance]** The protocol is immutable, with no one controlling the code once deployed.
 SVY Labs, the company that developed **StableBase** protocol is only a developer of the protocol and doesn't issue 'SBR' or 'SBUSD' tokens.
 The company is responsible for the development and deployment of the protocol on Ethereum, with users of the protocol responsible for their actions and for ensuring they follow jurisdictional laws.
-- The protocol is sufficiently tested by the developer, but the code is unaudited, so may contain bugs resulting in hacks or inability for users to withdraw funds from the protocol.
+- **[Code Unaudited]** While the core protocol is sufficiently tested by the developer, but the code is unaudited, so may contain bugs resulting in hacks or inability for users to withdraw funds from the protocol.
 Exercise caution when interacting with the protocol, or when using third-party frontends.
 The repository only contains the smart contract code developed by the developer.
-- The protocol mechanism is also unaudited and may contain flaws.
+- **[Mechanism Unaudited]** The protocol mechanism is also unaudited and may contain flaws.
 The company or the developer cannot be held responsible / liable if the protocol doesn't work as intended in the whitepaper.
-- The 'SBR' and 'SBUSD' tokens may not carry any value, nor users will have any means to exchange these tokens for other assets.
+- **[No Liability For Loss of User funds]** The 'SBR' and 'SBUSD' tokens may not carry any value, nor users will have any means to exchange these tokens for other assets.
 The developer cannot be held liable nor responsible for the adoption of the protocol, nor the tokens.
 Users are solely responsible for their actions with regards to supplying liquidity to the protocol, or exchanging assets with value to 'SBR' or 'SBUSD' tokens.